Snipers (the real ones, not the occasional rifleman whose position is unknown) have become a fashion during the last about 15 years.

 (3) Moreover, nowadays the ability of snipers to see without being seen is much more valuable than their marksmanship.

 First about the deterrence thing: Mere harassment is useless unless it serves a real purpose.
-It merely makes warfare more messy without it, and that's simply not desirable.
+It merely makes warfare more messy without a real purpose, and that's simply not desirable.

 Finally about fieldcraft: The first compact radios were introduced during WW2, and by the 60's really compact radios with decent range were commonplace in modern armies.
 This enabled snipers to become forward observers.
 The firepower of mortars and artillery is obviously totally superior to the firepower of a rifle or two.
 Calling for fire support entails some risk of having your radio transmission triangulated, but you don't need to give away your presence with a shot.
 I don't even think of muzzle flash and bang, but of the fact that a rifle shot usually comes from within a kilometre, while indirect fire may be based on spotting from much longer distances.
 Sniping thus provokes a greater (more dangerous) effort for spotting the sniper than do indirect fires.